ucsdmanorlab/bootstrapper/README.md

 - ⚙️ **Configurable Models**: Flexible and hackable models using config files
 - 🧱 **Blockwise Processing**: Efficient handling of large volumes

+Tested on Ubuntu 22.04 and macOS (Apple Silicon).

 ## Installation

 To install `bootstrapper`, we first recommend creating a new conda environment: